| www.nextnano.com/documentation/tools/nextnano3/input_syntax/keywords/optical-absorption.html

 = 1.500 ! [eV] lower boundary

-for photon energy
+for photon energyupper boundary

-1.700 ! [eV] upper boundary
+1.700 ! [eV]

 Specifications for absorption energy range: lower/upper boundary for photon energy interval